ivanrod/polobx/docs/use-behavior.md

 With your `PolobxBehavior` you can bind your state to your elements properties.

-Use `statePath` field in your property to define the store and path you want to bind to it:
+Use `statePath` field in your property to define the store and model path you want to bind to it:

 *my-view.html*
 ```html